cocos/cocos-docs/en/publish/publish-wechatgame.md

 In addition, the game submission, review and release process of the __WeChat Mini Game__ platform is no different from the __WeChat Mini Program__ platform.
 They all need to comply with the requirements and standard processes of the __WeChat__ team.
 For details, please refer to the link at the end of the article.

-## Using Cocos Creator to publish WeChat games
+## Using Cocos Creator to publish WeChat Mini Games
-We started with __Cocos Creator__ v1.8 and support __WeChat Mini Game__  with just one-click to publish!
+We started with __Cocos Creator__ v1.8 and support __WeChat Mini Games__  with just one-click to publish!
 Here are the detailed release steps:

 1. Download WeChat Developer Tools on [WeChat Public Platform](https://developers.weixin.qq.com/miniprogram/en/dev/devtools/download.html)
 2. Set the WeChat Developer Tools path in __Cocos Creator__, "Settings" > "Native Develop"